isomerpages/moe-woodgrovesec/_our-team/Our School Leaders.md

 curiosity, creativity and service.
 We take pride in empowering our students through our <strong>Learning for Life Programme (LLP) in Community and Youth Leadership</strong>, where they are given opportunities to develop confidence, leadership and a strong sense of purpose.
-Our <strong>Applied Learning Programme (ALP) – Science for Sustainable Living</strong> further provides authentic platforms for students to apply STEM concepts to real-world issues, experiment with innovative solutions, and cultivate a sense of responsibility towards the environment.</p>
+Our <strong>Applied Learning Programme (ALP) in Science for Sustainable Living</strong> further provides authentic platforms for students to apply STEM concepts to real-world issues, experiment with innovative solutions, and cultivate a sense of responsibility towards the environment.</p>